nmjxblw/P5-Evolving-Mario-Levels/README.md

         - We added a penalty mechanism that deducts points when impassable "passages" appear.
 At the same time, we increased the weight of solvability, giving higher fitness to levels that can be solved.
       - **For `Individual_DE`**
         - We adjusted the penalty mechanism so that both generating too many or too few enemies will be penalized.
 Additionally, we added a mechanism to penalize the generation of too few question blocks.
 This adds more fun to the game and reduces the level's difficulty.
+- **About Favorite Levels**
+  - The average generation time for my two favorite levels is 85 seconds (across a total of 10 generations).
+I prefer levels generated modularly as they appear more visually appealing compared to grid-generated levels.
+Additionally, both of these levels are quite challenging; even after successfully completing them, attempting them again results in failure for me.